dimi-fn/Various-Data-Science-Scripts/SEO/README.md

       * You can use `Content Delivery Network (CDN)` which minimizes the loading time delays (*latency*) which are due to the physical distance between the server and users.

-* `Cashing`: *Enable server-side cashing* to minimize the increased time load of the *database* workload.
+* <i>**Cashing**</i>: *Enable server-side cashing* to minimize the increased time load of the *database* workload.
 This would make the server and the database interact only once to generate the given pages (the servel will "remember" the content for a period of time at a future and subsequent load request)

 * Server <i>**reliability**</i>: prefer `HTTPs` and not the HTTP protocol, not only because it is safer but also because it can boost your ranking compared to using http ([http deprecation](https://www.chromium.org/Home/chromium-security/marking-http-as-non-secure))